In Trump's telling, Biden suddenly goes from 'Sleepy Joe' to destroyer of 'American way of life'…

 Since then, the Trump campaign has earned the ire of fact-checkers by claiming that Biden wants to defund the police or that he considers police “the enemy,” neither of which is true.
 The Trump campaign has nonetheless spend nearly $14 million since July 2, according to a Democratic ad tracker, to air a television spot that suggests police departments won’t respond to 911 calls if Biden is elected.

 Trump has occasionally struggled to deliver the new message.
-In an interview set to air Sunday on Fox News, the president claims that the Biden and Sanders statement included plans to “defund the police.”
+In an interview set to air on Fox News Sunday, the president claims that the Biden and Sanders statement included plans to “defund the police.”
 It does not, but Trump nonetheless called for a temporary stop to the interview to check the document.

 “You won’t be safe in Joe Biden’s America.
 Your family won’t be safe, your job won’t be safe and even your words and ideas won’t be safe,” one recent Jason Miller internal email read.